 Early in February 1863, the abolitionist Governor John A. Andrew of Massachusetts issued the Civil War’s first call for black soldiers.
 Massachusetts did not have many African-American residents, but by the time 54th Infantry regiment headed off to training camp two weeks later more than 1,000 men had volunteered.
 Many came from other states, such as New York, Indiana and Ohio; some even came from Canada.
 One-quarter of the volunteers came from slave states and the Caribbean.
 Fathers and sons (some as young as 16) enlisted together.
 The most famous enlistees were Charles and Lewis Douglass, two sons of the abolitionist Frederick Douglass.

 To lead the 54th Massachusetts, Governor Andrew chose a young white officer named Robert Gould Shaw.
 Shaw’s parents were wealthy and prominent abolitionist activists.
-Shaw himself had dropped out of Harvard to join the Union Army and had been injured in battle at Antietam.
+Shaw himself had dropped out of Harvard to join the Union Army and had been injured in the Battle of Antietam.
 He was just 25 years old.

 “So Full of Hope and Glory”